 The “Sun Island” or “Island of Light” is a name rightfully given to Rhodes since there are hardly any days when the sun doesn’t shine.

-Rhodes is the largest island of the Dodecanese and covers an area of 1,398 square kilometers, with aprox 220 km of coastline and a distance of 5 nautical miles off the coast of Turkey.
+Rhodes is the largest island of the Dodecanese and covers an area of 1,398 square kilometres, with approximately 220 km of coastline and a distance of 5 nautical miles off the coast of Turkey.

 The capital is the city of Rhodes; a majestic, secular, modern and romantic town which is actually the result of a combination of the two cities; The Medieval Old Town which is a living piece of history of the island and New Town, which represents the modern face of Rhodes.

 The New Town is characterised by Neoclassical and modern buildings where you can find many shops with famous brands and local products, relax in one of the cafes operating along the coastal road and relax enjoying the view over the historic port of the island where the entrance is dominated by two bronze deer, which according to tradition, have been set up to where there was the legendary Colossus, one of the seven wonders of the ancient world.